 It’s perfectly normal for each of us to have our ups and downs in life—blips in time that bring moments of joy or sadness to an otherwise typically even-keel day.
 But, for some people, mood shifts and energy level swings are much more than that.
 They are severe, sometimes uncontrollable, and reflective of a disease called bipolar disorder.

 According to the National Institute of Mental Health, more than 4% of American adults experience bipolar disorder at some time in their lives.
 Treatment, which can be emotionally and physically demanding, aims to manage the symptoms and promote function.
 For most people, that usually means a cocktail of mood stabilizers, antipsychotics, and antidepressants.
-But with the rise in popularity of cannabidiol (CBD) and the many benefits of CBD oil, the compound may offer some advantages when incorporated into a treatment plan for bipolar disorder.
+But with the rise in popularity of cannabidiol (CBD) and the many benefits of CBD oil for anxiety, the compound may offer some advantages when incorporated into a treatment plan for bipolar disorder.

 Also known as manic-depressive illness, bipolar disorder can make routine, everyday tasks difficult to perform because of mood changes.
 Someone having a manic episode, the “up” part of the equation, is likely to have increased energy and activity levels; struggle with sleep; speak, think or move rapidly; do risky things; and feel jumpy or uneasy.
 On the flip side, a depressive period can make someone feel listless; worried; devoid of emotion, energy, or hope; tired; and even suicidal.
 In some cases, a person with bipolar disorder may experience both the manic and depressed emotions simultaneously.

 Two things that make bipolar disorder even more puzzling are that the cause is still unknown, and there is no cure.
 The most frequently cited influences thought to play a part in the condition are biological differences, meaning physical changes to the brain, and genetics, or inheriting the condition from a close family member who also suffers from bipolar disorder.